 The projected average annualised plan budget for 2022-23 is expected to increase by 8.1% to \$79,270.
 Approximately 7% of this increase is due to the changes to price limits in the 2021-22 Annual Pricing review, noting that the unspent portions of all in-force plans were indexed to reflect the new price limits on 9 July 2022.
-By 2025-26, average plan budget per participant is expected to be \$90,620.
-Projected average annual plan budgets are expected to further grow by 3.0% in 2023-24, and 5.3% for each of 2024-25 and 2025-26.
-The growth in projected average budgets is lower than the inflation rate applied due to changes in the projected mix of participants.
-That is, to the extent that the proportion of participants in the Scheme who are children or who have a high level of function grows, the average plan budget will be lower.
-As an example, the percentage of participants who are children (and
+By 2025-26, average plan budget per

-83 The implied growth rate is the percentage change in average plan budget across all Scheme participants.
+$^{^{82}}$ The implied growth rate is the percentage change in average plan budget across all Scheme participants.

-84 The assumed inflation rate is effectively the percentage change in average plan budget which would occur if the mix of participants in the Scheme did not change from year to year.
+83 The assumed inflation rate is effectively the percentage change in average plan budget which would occur if the mix of participants in the Scheme did not change from year to year.
 It is higher than the implied growth rate because there is an increasing proportion of Scheme participants who are children or are high functioning over time and these cohorts tend to have lower than average plan budgets.